How many productive hours a day do you have in you?

 What about you?
 How many productive hours do you think you have in you?

 Like many driven leaders, I thought I was superhuman.
-Pushing the pedal all the way to the floor worked for a while, until it didn’t.
+Pushing the pedal to the floor worked for a while – until it didn’t.

 Then—also like a growing number of leaders—I hit the wall.
 I burned out.

-When I rebuilt my leadership in the years that followed, I started to manage my energy, not just my time.
+When I rebuilt my leadership in the following years, I started to manage my energy, not just my time.

 Here’s what I learned.

-As driven and determined as I was, I really only had three to five peak hours in me every day during which my energy was high, focus was clear and my mind was sharp.
+As driven and determined as I was, I really only had three to five peak hours in me every day during which my energy was high, my focus was clear, and my mind was sharp.